OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 ## Before using

-- The implementation was tested to operate using `R` version 4.4.1.
+- It is expected that all data nodes have access to the outcome variable.
+If that is not the case, the data note holding the outcome variable (labelled the *response node*) must first run the content in `Data_preprocessing/ResponseNode_Split`.
+- Make sure to adjust the number of files `Data_node_call_log-regV_k.R` according to the number of nodes, and make sure to change the value of `manualk` to the node number.
-- To start over, it is important to deletee all "output" files.
+- To start over, it is important to delete all "output" files.
 - The code currently works only with complete data.
-- ***OF NOTE, as mentioned in the original paper, our current implementation can lead to time-consuming computations at the response-node for large sample sizes `n`.
-Other box-constrained algorithms could be investigated to optimize those operations.***

 ## Repository structure

-- The core article (Preprint) is in the root directory: "Camirand Lemyre et al. - 2025 - Vertically Distributed Logistic Regression.pdf."
+- The core article (Preprint) is in the root directory: "Domingue et al. - 2025 - Revisiting VERTIGO and VERTIGO-CI.pdf."
 This describes the background of the work and presents the method used.

 - Examples
 The examples folder contains an example of a vertically partitioned dataset to test the method if needed.